I chose to join the Seventh-day Adventist church.

 Now I am one... after being a skeptic and agnostic all my life.

-Because I could tick all the boxes:
+It's the only church where I could tick all the boxes:

 1. Sola Scriptura